What is a home improvement loan?

 You’ll get a fixed rate on repayments, which means you’ll have a clear idea of how much you can expect to pay back over time and per month.

 If you take out a secured loan, you must ensure you can keep up with the repayment schedule.
-Consistently missing payments could put your home or other assets at risk and lead to court action and county court judgements (CCJs), as well as impacting your credit score.
+Consistently missing payments could put your home or other assets at risk and lead to court action and

 If you apply for an unsecured home improvement loan, your payments could end up being higher.
 This may mean you have cashflow problems if renovations end up becoming more costly than you anticipated - for example, if building work runs on longer than planned.

-Secured and unsecured loans for home improvement provide borrowers with a choice of how they want to obtain funds upfront.
+secured loans and unsecured loans for home improvement provide borrowers with a choice of how they want to obtain funds upfront.

 If you own your home, or have assets you could use as collateral, a secured loan can work out cheaper in the long term than unsecured loans.
 This is down to typically better interest rates and larger amounts available.